RaphaelMaschinsen/AutoDoc/README.md

 ## Overview

-**AutoDoc** is a simple OpenAI based tool (You will need an OpenAI account, a valid API key and credit) designed to automatically generate detailed and structured documentation for your codebase.
+**AutoDoc** is a simple OpenAI based tool (you will need an OpenAI account, a valid API key and credit) designed to automatically generate detailed and structured documentation for your codebase.

 The goal is to create one cohesive document that explains larger projects and can be used to inform both AI and people about the architecture and inner workings of a codebase.